PietroAvolio/uv4l-webrtc-raspberry-pi/README.md

 To remove the watermark from the video it is necessary to obtain a license from the project owner.
 The license should be placed in the configuration file

+### STUN server
+There are several STUN server open source implementation available.
+We succesfully tested and used (http://www.stunprotocol.org/)[Stuntman] on Windows.

 ### Usage
 On the RPI: